-6. Environmental Information / Monitoring
+5. Environmental Information / Monitoring

-Appendix E contains the 2023 Rehabilitation Monitoring Report.
-The assessment against completion criteria found that rehabilitation areas have satisfied two of the four minimum standards outlined in the completion criteria (native plant species density and native species richness).
+The 2024 Rehabilitation Monitoring Report is provided in Appendix F of this report.
+The assessment against completion criteria found that rehabilitation areas have satisfied three of the four minimum standards outlined in the completion criteria (native plant species density, native species richness and weed foliage cover).
 The following recommendations have been made:

-- Continue monitoring to establish a stable and/or positive development trajectory across specified rehabilitation values in view of minimum standards outlined in the completion criteria; - Undertake targeted weed control within the survey corridor to reduce populations of recorded weed species; and - The northern section of the survey corridor could not be accessed due to fencing and restriction zones associated with the Woodside Northwest Shelf Operations project area.
-The facilitation of access to this area by Australian Gas Infrastructure Group would be beneficial to enable assessment of rehabilitation values in this area.
+- Continue monitoring to establish a stable and/or positive development trajectory across specified rehabilitation values in view of minimum standards outlined in the completion criteria; - The northern section of the survey corridor could not be accessed due to fencing and restriction zones associated with the Woodside Northwest Shelf Operations project area.
+The facilitation of access to this area by AGIG would be beneficial to enable assessment of rehabilitation values in this area.

-7. Revision of Compliance Assessment Plan
+6. Revision of Compliance Assessment Plan